Envion Dynatext

 an envelope-first ecosystem for musique concrète & experimental sound

-Envion is an ecosystem in Pure Data designed for algorithmic and procedural composition, musique concrète, and experimental sound processing.
+Envion is an ecosystem developed for Pure Data (PlugData) and Max/MSP by Cycling ’74, designed for algorithmic and procedural composition, musique concrète, and experimental sound processing.

 ➜ Go to GitHub Repository and Download